 Engaging in sports brings many benefits.
-Leading an active lifestyle not only makes the body alert.
-It also affects one’s moods.
-Sports and exercise help your body to release endorphins and dopamine.
-These chemicals make you feel good.
+Leading an active lifestyle makes the body alert and affects one’s mood.
+Sports and exercise help your body release endorphins and dopamine, which make you feel good.
 Group sports also teach a person to form strong camaraderie with others.
-As individuals, sports can also be an excellent source for life lessons.
+As individuals, sports can also be an excellent source of life lessons.

-With the many advantages that sports have, some are still afraid to try them.
+Despite sports’ many advantages, some are still afraid to try them.
 One of the major reasons is the fear of getting injured while playing any sport.
 Some misconceptions aggravate this fear or cause more harm.
 Do not miss out on the many benefits of sports.
-It would help if you learned to do away with myths about sport-related injuries.
+It would help if you learned to avoid myths about sport-related injuries.
 Here are the most common ones.

 Myth # 1: Sporting Injuries Are More Prevalent in Contact Sports

-Parents think twice about letting their children play contact sports.
-Even adults have some apprehensions about getting involved with it.
-They think that any field with contact sports is ripe with the possibility of an injury.
-Gear such as knee pads, helmets, or custom football mouth guards lessens injuries.
-But even with this added precaution, some people still shun away from contact sports.
+Parents think twice about letting their children play contact sports, and even adults have some apprehensions about getting involved.
+They believe that any field with contact sports is ripe with the possibility of an injury.
+Gear such as knee pads, helmets, or custom football mouthguards lessens injuries.
+But even with this added precaution, some people still shun contact sports.

-The reality is that contact with other players is not on top of sports-related injuries.
+In reality, contact with other players is not on top of sports-related injuries.
 The number one on the list is falling, which can cause strains, fractures, and sprains.
-Cycling, motorsports, and equestrian sports account for the highest percentage of injuries.
+Cycling, motorsports, and equestrian sports account for the most injuries.

 Myth # 2: “Rest Is Best”

-When one gets injured because of sports, they fear they might make matters worse when they move.
+When people get injured because of sports, they fear they might make matters worse when they move.
 Thus, they choose to put their body on total bed rest.
 Unfortunately, this strategy does the opposite.
 Instead of a quicker recovery, it prolongs the healing process.

 Activity modification is a better strategy to cope with injuries.
 The rationale behind this approach is that injured muscles need some strengthening exercises.
 This technique still involves some movements but in a lighter form.
 In addition, the movement encourages blood flow, contraction, compression, and decompression of the muscles.